senthilva/CNN_kernel_visualization/README.md

 Neural Network Visualization

 ## This code is to understand kernel/Channel Visualization.

-The idea here to get feel of the Interpretability in a CNN
+The idea here to get an understanding of the Interpretability in a CNN

 ### Approach